sakejs/sake-core/README.md

 [![license][license-img]][license-url]
 [![chat][chat-img]][chat-url]

-### Build system for JavaScript applications with extensible core and support for modern JS.
+> Sake is a build tool for JavaScript applications.

 Sake is a build tool and task runner for JavaScript applications.
 Sake features an extensible core and support for modern JS.
 Inspired by